raakeshkamal/blog/content/index.md

 <div class="welcome">
 <div>

 My name is Raakesh.
 I'm a embedded firmware engineer, and am at my happiest when I'm building <i>something cool</i> or working towards my goals.
-"When I am not at my keyboard, I serve as a living museum of questionable life choices.
+When I am not at my keyboard, I serve as a living museum of questionable life choices.

 Here you will find a mix of notes, longer/more thoughtful posts, and links to various things I've done